atomheartother/QTweet/README.md

 ## Can I modify and run your bot?

-Yes, unlike a lot of Discord bots, QTweet is open source.
-It'd be nice if you credited me.
-It runs like any old node package.
-You just need to fill in the `pw.json` file with your keys, then run `yarn start` (or `npm run start` if you're lame) and you're good to go.
-The code isn't commented enough to my liking but it should be understandable enough, if you have a question feel free to file an issue.

-You can also deploy it to docker, that's more kinda up to you, you'll have to make a volume mounted on the `data/` folder.
-DM me or file an issue for more info.

-Some stuff is already variable, you can change the configuration variables in `config.json` like the command prefix and the `get` file location.
+Yes, unlike a lot of Discord bots, QTweet is open source and meant to be run on independent instances.
+You can find a guide to hosting your own instance in the [full documentation](https://docs.google.com/document/d/1LGxfhxptioc653pqJaY5owwpZmzTg4rggqwBYcgO73I/edit?usp=sharing).

 ## I think your bot needs X feature